 Long-Term Participants (tentative list, including organizers):

-Avrim Blum (Carnegie Mellon University), Kamalika Chaudhuri (UC San Diego), Cynthia Dwork (Harvard University), Vitaly Feldman (IBM Research), Will Fithian (UC Berkeley), Marco Gaboardi (SUNY Buffalo), Frauke Kreuter (University of Maryland), Jing Lei (Carnegie Mellon University), Katrina Ligett (Caltech & Hebrew University, Jerusalem), Frank McSherry, Deirdre Mulligan (UC Berkeley), Moni Naor (Weizmann Institute), Alexandr Nikolov (University of Toronto), Kobbi Nissim (Georgetown University), Sofya Raskhodnikova (Pennsylvania State University), Omer Reingold (Stanford University), Aaron Roth (University of Pennsylvania), Guy Rothblum (Weizmann Institute), Tim Roughgarden (Stanford University), Aleksandra Slavkovic (Pennsylvania State University), Adam Smith (Pennsylvania State University), Kunal Talwar (Google), Jon Ullman (Northeastern University), Salil Vadhan (Harvard University), Martin Wainwright (UC Berkeley).
+Raef Bassily (Ohio State University), Avrim Blum (Carnegie Mellon University), Kamalika Chaudhuri (UC San Diego), Cynthia Dwork (Harvard University), Vitaly Feldman (Google), Will Fithian (UC Berkeley), Marco Gaboardi (SUNY Buffalo), Vishesh Karwa (Harvard University), Frauke Kreuter (University of Maryland), Jing Lei (Carnegie Mellon University), Katrina Ligett (Hebrew University), Ashwin Machanavajjhala (Duke University), Ilya Mironov (Google), Deirdre Mulligan (UC Berkeley), Moni Naor (Weizmann Institute), Alexandr Nikolov (University of Toronto), Kobbi Nissim (Georgetown University), Toniann Pitassi (Toronto University), Sofya Raskhodnikova (Boston University), Omer Reingold (Stanford University), Aaron Roth (University of Pennsylvania), Guy Rothblum (Weizmann Institute), Tim Roughgarden (Stanford University), Or Sheffet (University of Alberta), Natalie Shlomo (University of Manchester), Aleksandra Slavkovic (Pennsylvania State University), Adam Smith (Boston University), Kunal Talwar (Google), Jon Ullman (Northeastern University), Salil Vadhan (Harvard University), Martin Wainwright (UC Berkeley).

 Those interested in participating in this program should send email to the organizers privacy2019 [at] lists [dot] simons [dot] berkeley [dot] edu (at this address).